fubarhouse/brand/README.md

 It is well-known that many Drupal developers create a variation of ThemeKey at some point.
 This module is a feature-rich solution to that scenario but tailored to a maintainable and flexible configuration management system and released to the public via a GNU license.

+This project exists because Drupal 7 has reached the point in Australian federal and state government that ensures it's survival - at least until the LTS is severed.

 The ideas that went into this module are pretty simplistic:

 * It needs to control the templates, scripts and styles.
 * It needs to be manageable through an idempotent build system.
 * It needs to be able to expire and return to normal after a given date.